grafana/grafana/docs/sources/features/datasources/influxdb.md

 # Using InfluxDB in Grafana

 Grafana ships with a feature-rich data source plugin for InfluxDB.
-It offers a custom query editor, and support for annotations and templated queries.
+The plugin includes a custom query editor and supports annotations and query templates.

 ## Adding the data source